OpenDA-Association/OpenDA/contributing.md

 For OpenDA we distinguish two methods for contributing:
 1. Create a fork on github and then a pull request.
 When you contribute for the first time, then this is probably what you want.
-2. Ask a core-developer of OpenDA to create a branch where you can push you contributions.
+2. Ask a core-developer of OpenDA to create a branch where you can push your contributions.
 If you do not know who the core-developers of OpenDA are then you can contact one at info@openda.org

 ## Repository structure